mksqa1x/test1/README.md

 *	The Project Dependencies should automatically setup.
 *	The current tests can be ran in:
 *	/src/test/java/com/ensighten/tests
-*	Click on: MRTests.java and then C;ick the Green/White Arrow “RUN” in the topbar
+*	Click on: MRTests.java and then Click the Green/White Arrow “RUN” in the topbar